Greg Kurstin: 2016–present: Producer of the Year and continued work

 In March 2017, the BBC reported that Kurstin was working with Paul McCartney on a new studio album.
 Kurstin co-produced the song "Love" on Kendrick Lamar's album Damn, released in March 2017.
 On June 1, 2017, a single by Liam Gallagher entitled "Wall of Glass" was released, which was certified platinum in the UK.
 It was one of four Kurstin-produced tracks included on Gallagher's debut album As You Were, three of which were co-written with Gallagher.

 Kurstin produced the Foo Fighters album Concrete and Gold, which released on September 15, 2017.
 In an interview with Music Week, Dave Grohl said: "If you want to survive you have to kind of push a little bit.
 I just imagined the sound moving outwards.
 Not necessarily alternative instrumentation and shit like that, just sonically to push it out.
 Greg is a fucking genius.
 He's a brilliant producer and he has this sonic intuition that I have never seen in anybody else."
 During Hanukkah of 2020, Kurstin and Grohl released previously-recorded covers of songs by Jewish artists, one per night.
 This continued in 2021 and 2022.

 In 2017, Kurstin launched No Expectations, a publishing joint venture with Sony/ATV.
 The first songwriters signed to No Expectations were Jesse Shatkin and Wendy Wang.

-In 2017, Kurstin produced tracks on CHVRCHES third album called "Love Is Dead".
+In 2017, Kurstin produced tracks on CHVRCHES third album, Love Is Dead.
 The album was released on May 28, 2018, on Virgin EMI Records and Goodbye Records.

 Kurstin produced the Paul McCartney album Egypt Station, recorded over a two-year period at studios in Los Angeles and Sussex, England, and mixed at Abbey Road Studios.
 The album was released in September 2018.

 In 2018 and 2019, Kurstin reunited with Liam Gallagher to co-write and produce four tracks for his second solo album Why Me?
 Why Not., including its lead single "Shockwave".
 The album was released in September 2019.

 Kurstin also co-produced Maren Morris' second album Girl, which won the CMA Album of the Year award in 2019.

 He wrote and produced three songs on Halsey's album, Manic, released in January 2020.

 On April 16, 2021, the second album The Battle at Gardens Gate by Greta Van Fleet was released with Kurstin producing.

 In May 2021, Kurstin won the ASCAP Golden Note Award, given to songwriters, composers and artists who have achieved extraordinary career milestones.
 Beck presented him with the award.

 Kurstin also co-produced the Twenty One Pilots song "Saturday" off their album Scaled and Icy.

 Kurstin and Adele reunited to co-write "Easy on Me," the first single from Adele's 2021 album, 30.
 Kurstin also produced the track, which hit #1 on the Billboard Hot 100 on October 27, 2021.
 "Easy on Me" was Kurstin's fourth #1 hit on the Hot 100.